President. Jean Chevrier is a lawyer and a former professor of Canadian

 Vice-president.
 Denis Daigneault is a historian, filmmaker, editor and

 educator.
-After many years at the National Film Board of Canada, he is
+After many years as a researcher and project manager and multimedia producer at the National Film Board of Canada, he worked as an education advisor at Dawson College and founded the Institute

 for Educational Resources.
 He was the editor of Native Leaders of